 Financial Considerations

-Since an associate degree program takes roughly half of the time to complete as a bachelor’s degree, the total tuition required for your degree is much lower for an associate degree than with a bachelor’s degree.
-You can save even more by completing your coursework online, by saving on gas, parking, and new clothes to wear to class.
+Because an associate degree program takes roughly half of the time to complete as a bachelor’s degree, the total tuition required for your degree is significantly lower for an associate degree than with a bachelor’s degree.
+You can save even more by completing your coursework online without the need to spend on gas, parking, or new clothes to wear to class.

 Career Opportunities